 Our theoretical treatment of electronic structure in coordination complexes often rests on assumptions of symmetry.
 Experiments rarely provide fully symmetric systems to study.
-In solution, fluctuation in solvation, variations in conformation, and even changes in constitution occur and complicates the picture.
-In crystals, lattice distortion, energy transfer, and phonon quenching is in play, but we are able to have distinct symmetries.
+In solution, fluctuation in solvation, variations in conformation, and even changes in constitution occur and complicate the picture.
+In crystals, lattice distortion, energy transfer, and phonon quenching is in play, but we are able to identify distinct symmetries.
 Yet the question remains: How is the real symmetry in a crystal compared to ideal symmetries?
 Moreover, at what level of detail do we need to study a system to determine, if the electronic structure behaves as if it has ideal symmetry?
-Here, we have revisited the Continues Shape Measurement (CShM) approach developed by Ruiz-Martínez and Alvarez to evaluate the structure of ten-coordinated europium(III) ions in a $K_5Na[Eu_2(SO_4)6]$ structure.
+Here, we have revisited the Continues Shape Measurement (CShM) approach developed by Ruiz-Martínez and Alvarez to evaluate the structure of ten-coordinated europium(III) ions in a K5Na[Eu2(SO4)6] structure.
 By comparing the result of the symmetry deviation analysis to luminescence data, we are able to show the effect of small deviations from ideal symmetry.
-We suggest using a symmetry deviation value, σ{ideal} , determined by using our updated approach to Continues Shape Measurements, where we also align the structure via our AlignIt code.
-AlignIt includes normalization and relative orientation in the symmetry comparison, and by combining the calculated values with the experimentally determined energy level splitting, we were able create the first point on a scale that can show how close to ideal an experimental structure actually is.
+We suggest using a symmetry deviation value, σ{ideal} , determined by using our updated approach to Continues Shape Measurements, via our AlignIt code.
+AlignIt includes normalization and relative orientation in the symmetry comparison, and by combining the calculated values with the experimentally determined energy level splitting, we were able place the first point on a scale that can show how close to ideal an experimental structure actually is.

-Europium(III) has 3,003 distinct electronic energy levels.
-Electron-electron repulsion and spin orbit coupling separates these into 327 groups of states, each described by Russel-Saunders spectroscopic term symbol such as ${}^{5}D{0}$.1 Each term (group of states) is split by the ligand field into a distinct subset of the 3,003 electronic energy levels.^{2,3}
+Europium(III) has 3003 distinct electronic energy levels.
+Electron-electron repulsion and spin-orbit coupling separates these into 327 groups of states, each described by Russel-Saunders spectroscopic term symbol such as 5D_0 .
+Each term (group of states) is split by the ligand field into a distinct subset of the 3,003 electronic energy levels.
+2,3

-Among the trivalent lanthanides, Eu(III) is unique as the ground state $({}^{7}F{0})$ and the main emitting state $({}^{5}D{0})$ both are in a group of states with only a single electronic energy level.^{4,5} This makes the information available from optical spectroscopy easier to interpret.^{6,7} Further, the number of the electronic energy levels represented by a spectroscopic term can be directly observed as lines in a highresolution optical spectrum, see Table 1.8,9 This allows for direct observation of system symmetry, which we in this report use to investigate a ten-coordinated Eu(III) complex.
-First, we determined the degree of distortion the structure is from the ideal symmetry using our version of the Continuous Shape Measurement (CShM) approach,^{10,11} which we incorporated into the program AlignIt.
-We then recorded high-resolution optical spectra, and determined the photophysical properties of the Eu(III) ion in this structure.
-We determined quantum vields, radiative lifetimes, line widths, ligand-field splitting and concluded that this crystal structure is a low phonon matrix that allow for high intensity Eu(III) emission.
-The luminescent lifetime data and the small magnitude of the splitting of states in the ${}^{7}F{1}$ term of 28 and 106 cm-1 agrees with the designation of high symmetry reported from the single-crystal structural analysis.
+Among the trivalent lanthanides, Eu(III) is unique as the ground state (${}^{7}F{0}$) and the main emitting state (5D0) both are in a group of states with only a single electronic energy level.4,5 This makes the information from optical spectroscopy easier to interpret.^{6,7} Further, the number of the electronic energy levels represented by a spectroscopic term can be directly observed as lines in a highresolution optical spectrum, see Table 1.8,9 This allows for direct observation of system symmetry, which we in this report use to investigate a ten-coordinated Eu(III) complex.
+First, we determined the degree of structural distortion from the ideal symmetry using our version of the Continuous Shape Measurement (CShM) approach, ^{10,11} which we incorporated into the program AlignIt.
+We then recorded high-resolution optical spectra, determined the photophysical properties of the Eu(III) ion in this structure.
+We determined quantum yields, radiative emission lifetimes, ligand-field splitting widths, line concluded that this crystal structure is a low phonon matrix that allows for high intensity Eu(III) emission.
+The luminescence lifetime data and the small magnitude of the splitting of states in the 7F1 term of 28 and 106 cm-1 agrees with the designation of high symmetry reported from the single-crystal structural towards ligand coordination to enhance specific properties.
+13-18

-The coordination environment surrounding the trivalent ion immediately affects properties of lanthanide complexes.12 In particular, the research field of single-molecule magnetism have sought to exploit the sensitivity of the lanthanide ions towards to ligand coordination to enhance specific properties.13-18
+The coordination environment surrounding the trivalent ion directly affects optical and electronic properties of lanthanide complexes.
+12 In particular, the research field of single-molecule magnetism have sought to exploit the sensitivity of the lanthanide ions

 Table 1.
-Number of observable lines in a given ${}^{2S+1}L_J$ level at different ideal symmetry classes.^{3,19}
+Number of observable lines in a given ${}^{2S+1}L_J$ level at different ideal symmetry classes.
+3,19